Overview

 What to Expect

-For developers and power users, the Cardanoscan API is the main draw beyond the web interface — a single credential unlocks programmatic access to reward and delegation data that would otherwise require running a relay node or third-party indexer.2 The site is maintained by an identifiable team with a multi-year track record on Cardano, which is the trust signal most delegators look for when deciding where to check their reward history.3
+For developers, the Cardanoscan developer interface is the main draw beyond the site itself.
+One credential unlocks programmatic access to reward and delegation data without needing to run a Cardano node yourself.4 The team behind Cardanoscan has been active on Cardano for years, which is the trust signal most delegators look for when picking a place to check their reward history.2